A caribbean inspired pork roast with a molasses and rum glaze, sweetened with prunes and pineapple juice. This juicy roast is perfect.

 - Preheat oven to 400F.

-- Mix first five ingredients, set aside in a medium bowl.
+- Mix first five ingredients, set aside in a medium bowl, this is your glaze.

 - Pat the meat dry with paper towels.
 Sprinkle with salt and pepper and dust generously with corn starch.